fadiHB/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/queue_with_stacks/readme.md

 ## Solution

- it took 15 min ( after understadnig whtat exactly the challenge is)
+ it took 15 min ( after understanding what exactly the challenge was )

 ![img](assets/Queue_with_stacks.jpg)